Would you like to explore Louisiana’s Cajun’s culture in ways that are inexpensive, family friendly and deeply authentic?

 5 Unique Things To Do With Kids In Lafayette

-Vermilionvilleis a historical village ten minutes from downtown.
-It offers the hands-on contextual history kids like and you can explore it at your own pace.
+Vermilionville is a historical village ten minutes from downtown Lafayatte.
+It offers the hands-on Louisiana history kids like and you can explore it at your own pace.

 The site brings together a collection of houses and other structures built in the area in the 18thand 19thcenturies.
 These include modest farmhouses and the dwellings of prosperous professionals.
 There’s also a metal forge, school house and shoemaker’s workshop.

 Costumed interpreters can tell you about the people who lived and worked in the buildings and the times they lived in.

 Part of the regional history the village touches on is the suppression of Cajun’ French in Louisiana’s rural communities.
 In keeping with the region’s Acadian roots, the interpreters speak French and tours are available in the language too.